During week 11 of your pregnancy, your baby is starting to look more like a baby - an actual human baby!

 Your hormones at 11 weeks pregnant

 Throughout your pregnancy, you will experience variations in certain hormones that contribute to many of the pregnancy symptoms you experience.
-Following implantation of the fertilized egg, your body begins to secrete a hormone called human chorionic gonadotrophin (hCG) - the hormone used to detect pregnancy.4 This hormone is also responsible for regulating estrogen and progesterone and contributes to frequent urination.4
+Following implantation of the fertilized egg, your body begins to secrete a hormone called human chorionic gonadotrophin (hCG) - the hormone used to detect pregnancy in a pregnancy test.
+This hormone is also responsible for regulating estrogen and progesterone and contributes to frequent urination.

-Initially produced by the corpus luteum, progesterone rises throughout your pregnancy and continues to do so until the birth of your baby.4 In early pregnancy, progesterone is responsible for increasing uterine blood flow, establishing the placenta and stimulating the growth and nutrient production of the endometrium (lining of the uterus).4
+Progesterone rises throughout your pregnancy and continues to do so until the birth of your baby.
+In early pregnancy, progesterone is responsible for increasing uterine blood flow, establishing the placenta, and stimulating the growth and nutrient production of the endometrium (lining of the uterus).

-Progesterone also plays a vital role fetal development, preventing premature labor and lactation, as well as strengthening the pelvic wall muscles to prepare your body for labor.4
+Progesterone also plays a vital role in fetal development, preventing premature labor and lactation, as well as strengthening the pelvic wall muscles to prepare your body for labor.

-Alongside progesterone, the placenta is vital in secreting vital hormones during your pregnancy such as:4
+Alongside progesterone, the placenta is vital in secreting hormones during the pregnancy such as:

-Another vital hormone in pregnancy is estrogen, which is responsible for fetal organ development, placental growth and function and mammary gland growth.4 Additionally, estrogen is needed for regulation of other hormones produced during pregnancy.4
+Another vital hormone in pregnancy is estrogen, which is responsible for fetal organ development, placental growth and function, and mammary gland growth.

-Because of the rise in progesterone and estrogen, you may experience some unpleasant pregnancy symptoms such as mood swings and morning sickness.4 Another hormone, relaxin, can cause physical symptoms such as pelvic pain, balance difficulties and constipation due of its role in relaxing maternal muscles, ligaments and joints.4
+Because of the rise in progesterone and estrogen, you may experience some unpleasant pregnancy symptoms such as mood swings and morning sickness.
+Another hormone, relaxin, can cause physical symptoms such as pelvic pain, balance difficulties, and constipation due to its role in relaxing maternal muscles, ligaments, and joints.

 Genetic testing at 11 weeks pregnant

-It is important to speak with your health care provider to determine if genetic testing and certain prenatal screening is right for you.
-Some prenatal screening tests can begin around 10 weeks gestation.5
+It is important to speak with your doctor to determine if genetic testing and certain prenatal screening is right for you.
+Some prenatal screening tests can begin around 10 weeks gestation.

-From weeks 11-14, an ultrasound may be obtained to evaluate your baby's nuchal translucency - the amount of fluid behind the baby's neck.5 This is important in testing for some medical conditions that may affect your baby such as Down syndrome.5
+From weeks 11-14, an ultrasound may be obtained to evaluate your baby's nuchal translucency - the amount of fluid behind the baby's neck.
+This is important in testing for some medical conditions that may affect your baby, such as Down syndrome.

-There are three blood tests offered to women during their pregnancy to screen for a variety of genetic abnormalities including Down syndrome, Trisomy 18, and spina bifida.5
+There are three blood tests offered to women during their pregnancy to screen for a variety of genetic abnormalities including Down syndrome, Trisomy 18, and spina bifida.

-- Serum integrated screen: as in the sequential integrated screen, maternal blood is tested during weeks 10-13 and again during weeks 15-20 for the six fetal proteins found in maternal blood circulation.
-This test is capable of identifying 88% of Down syndrome pregnancies.
+- Serum integrated screen: This test is capable of identifying 88 percent of Down syndrome pregnancies.
 The test is typically carried out in cases when the nuchal translucency ultrasound is unavailable.

-- Quad marker screen: obtained during weeks 15-20, the quad marker screen tests maternal blood for four circulating fetal proteins.
-This test is capable of identifying 79% of Down syndrome pregnancies.
+- Quad marker screen: This test is capable of identifying 79 percent of Down syndrome pregnancies.
 Women who did not get the first portion of the serum and sequential tests (as above) are eligible to undergo this testing.
-This test is also the second test obtained during the sequential and serum screening tests.

-Another test offered to women during this time of pregnancy, weeks 10-12, is chorionic villus sampling (CVS).5 CVS is typically offered to women who have other abnormal screening results, are aged 35 years or older, have a prior history of a chromosomal abnormality found in pregnancy or have a family history of certain genetic abnormalities.5
+Another test offered to women during this time of pregnancy, weeks 10-12, is chorionic villus sampling (CVS).
+CVS is typically offered to women who have other abnormal screening results, are aged 35 years or older, have a prior history of a chromosomal abnormality found in pregnancy, or have a family history of certain genetic abnormalities.

-CVS is used to evaluate for genetic abnormalities such as Tay-Sachs disease, cystic fibrosis and certain chromosomal disorders such as Down syndrome.5 This is not a blood test or an ultrasound screening method as discussed above.
-Instead, during this test, a sample of placental chorionic villi are removed and tested.5
+CVS is used to evaluate for genetic abnormalities such as Tay-Sachs disease, cystic fibrosis, and certain chromosomal disorders such as Down syndrome.
+This is not a blood test or an ultrasound screening method as discussed above.
+Instead, during this test, a sample of placental chorionic villi are removed and tested.

 Lifestyle changes at 11 weeks pregnant

 During pregnancy, you will need to take care of yourself and your developing baby.
-Be sure not to drink alcohol or smoke during pregnancy, and avoid all other toxic substances such as drugs during this time.6 Be sure to discuss all medications you are taking with your health care provider to ensure that you should continue use during your pregnancy.6
+Be sure not to drink alcohol or smoke during pregnancy, and avoid all other toxic substances such as drugs during this time.
+Be sure to discuss all medications you are taking with your doctor to check that they are still safe to take.

-To nourish yourself and your baby, make sure you eat a healthy diet and take a good prenatal vitamin.6 Another way to maintain your health during pregnancy is to get regular exercise.
-Speak with your health care provider about your current or desired exercise regimen to make sure it is safe.
+To nourish yourself and your baby, make sure you eat a healthy diet and take a good prenatal vitamin.
+Another way to maintain your health during pregnancy is to get regular exercise.
+Speak with your doctor about your current or desired exercise regimen to make sure it is safe.

-Everyone wants to look their best but using permanent hair color is not recommended during the first 12 weeks of pregnancy.
-Instead, consider using semi-permanent dye.3
+Using permanent hair color is not recommended during the first 12 weeks of pregnancy.
+Instead, consider using semi-permanent dye.

-Most importantly is to avoid eating shark, swordfish, tilefish and king mackerel while pregnant, as they have high levels of mercury which can be harmful to your baby's brain and nervous system.2 If eating fish from a non-commercial source - a fish you or your family caught, for example - be sure to check with the local health authorities that the waters in which it was caught are safe.2
+It is important to avoid eating shark, swordfish, tilefish, and king mackerel while pregnant, as they have high levels of mercury, which can be harmful to your baby's brain and nervous system.
+If eating fish from a non-commercial source - a fish you or your family caught, for example - be sure to check with the local health authorities that the waters in which it was caught are safe.

 Always make sure your food is fully cooked and not raw or undercooked.
-Also avoid uncooked smoked or pickled fish.2 Additionally, it is important to avoid unpasteurized soft cheese, refrigerated pâté, raw or undercooked meat and poultry, cold cut deli meat, foods containing raw eggs (Caesar dressing, etc) and unpasteurized juice, milk and eggnog.2
+Also, avoid uncooked smoked or pickled fish.
+Additionally, it is important to avoid unpasteurized soft cheese, refrigerated pâté, raw or undercooked meat and poultry, cold cut deli meat, foods containing raw eggs (Caesar dressing, etc.), and unpasteurized juice, milk, and eggnog.

-Need a boost?
 Caffeine is OK during pregnancy but should be consumed in moderation.
-Try to keep your caffeine consumption from all sources at or below 300 milligrams daily.2
+Try to keep caffeine consumption at or below 200 milligrams daily.